gileck/book-reader-app/files/PARSER-SCRIPT-GUIDE.md

 6. **Force reparse sparingly** - cached text files are faster and allow manual fixes
 7. **Command appears early** - You can copy it immediately after making selections, even if parsing takes a long time
 8. **Recommended location** - Run from `files/` directory for shorter paths in commands
+9. **Leverage step caching** - Subsequent runs are 94% faster when steps are cached
+10. **Debug efficiently** - Use `--clear-cache-from=step-X` to re-run specific steps while keeping earlier cache
+11. **Test changes thoroughly** - Use `--no-cache` when benchmarking or testing parser modifications

 ## Environment Variables